-- No heavy choker necklaces are allowed i.e. spikes, chains, dog collars, etc. - Only one bracelet, necklace, watch, ring, etc. may be worn. - No "jelly-jewelry." - Expensive jewelry should not be worn to school. - No "body piercing," (lip, nose, eyebrow or tongue piercing), body art, permanent tattoos.
-Students may not write or draw on skin. - Cologne, perfume, hair products, etc. are to be used in moderation, due to potential allergic reaction of others.
+- No Make-up of any sort - No heavy choker necklaces are allowed i.e. spikes, chains, dog collars, etc. - Only one bracelet, necklace, watch, ring, etc. may be worn. - No "jelly-jewelry." - Expensive jewelry should not be worn to school. - No "body piercing," (lip, nose, eyebrow or tongue piercing), body art, permanent tattoos.
+Students may not write or draw on skin.

+• Cologne, perfume, hair products, etc. are to be used in moderation, due to potential allergic reaction of others.
 These may not be used in the classroom and for safety reasons may not be brought to school.